 Before puberty.
 Some parents do not observe any indication that their young child wonders about herself compared to peers.
 In any case it is usually best to tell her before puberty, even if she does not ask or indicate a wondering.
 Waiting for the time “when she is older” to tell your child will probably make it more difficult for both of you.
 There are too many new things to adjust to during puberty and adolescence.
 Most teenagers resist their parents telling them something that might be uncomfortable to hear at that stage – especially if it is perceived about being different than others.
 Of course, if you are just now discovering about ASD and your child is a teenager, you did not have the option to tell her earlier.
 You probably should not wait any longer to tell her.
 This is information that she needs to have as she strives to make sense of daily experiences.
 It is important to remember that in these days of increased autism in the media, in TV, and movies, autism has been introduced to the general public at a rapid rate.
 The chances are good that someone in your child’s life may “guess” that he is autistic, especially if aspects of his personality are similar to what his peers or neighbors may see on YouTube or watch in videos.

 How to Tell Your Child

 Familiarity.
 Familiarity makes things easier.
-Let your child hear and see the words autism spectrum disorder or Asperger’s Syndrome (AS) early on, as young as possible.
+Let your child hear and see the words autism or Asperger’s early on, as young as possible.
 Simply let him hear you and other family members use these words as part of everyday conversation.
 You do not necessarily have to define it when you are talking—just use the words.
-Related books, magazines, and videos about autism can be visible around the home.
+Related books, magazines, and videos about autism can be made visible around the home.

 On your child’s paper follow the same procedure.
 On the “strengths” side, you then list what is true in his case – perhaps it is having a great memory, or being an excellent speller-of-words.
 Do the same for the “challenges” side (e.g., handwriting, making friends, or whatever is true in his case.)